 1. ANNUAL SLICE PERCENTAGE

+Option 1: Include the following for customers that are not cooperative or tribal utilities.

 By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall enter «Customer Name»’s formula inputs and Slice Percentage, calculated pursuant to section 5.3 of this Agreement, into the table below.

+End Option 1

+Option 2: Include the following for cooperative or tribal utilities.
+Leave the percent as 0.X at signing and BPA will update the percentage by March 31.

+By March 31 concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall enter «Customer Name»’s formula inputs and Slice Percentage, calculated pursuant to section 5.3 and section 21.8 of the body of this Agreement, into the table below. «Customer Name»’s de minimis threshold applicable to its Slice Percentage is «0.X» percent.

+End Option 2

 Drafter’s Note: This table left blank at contract signing.
 Enter values as a percentage rounded to the fifth digit, and as a decimal value rounded to the seventh digit.